cwchentw/lightweight-cms/content/howto/how-to-sort-sections-and-posts.md

 ### Sample Code

-Here we show builtin sorting routine used by mdcms to sort posts:
+Here we show builtin sorting routine used by Lightweight CMS to sort posts:

 ```php
 # Callback to sort posts.